rtc-alex/p2pchannels/README.md

 A discovery service object must have a .start() method that takes one (1) argument: the p2pChannels object.
 When running .start(), it should add all p2pChannels' subject strings, checking the .subjects property of the p2pChannels object.
 Further, it should listen for the addDiscoverSubject event, which is emitted on new subjects.
 There is also a removeDiscoverySubject event.

-When the discovery service finds another host to connect to, it should emit the event 'discovery' with two arguments.
+When the discovery service finds another host to connect to, it should emit the event 'discovery' with three arguments.
 The first argument should be the IP address and the second argument should be the port.
+The third argument should be the subject that was used for this discovery.